Keyboard shortcuts

 CLI ParitySupports setup start/complete, settings patch, admin torrent add/remove (magnet-aware), statusMissing select, action, ls, status detail view, tail SSE client, richer validationExtend CLI command surface to mirror API, add reconnecting SSE tailer, flesh out filtering and exit-code contract

-Security & ObservabilityAPI key storage hashed, tracing initialised, metrics registry structNo per-key rate limits, no X-RateLimit headers, magnet/body bounds missing, tracing not propagated to engine/fsops, metrics unusedIntroduce token-bucket middleware, enforce payload bounds, propagate spans through orchestrator/fsops, export Prometheus counters
+Security & ObservabilityAPI key storage hashed, tracing initialized, metrics registry structNo per-key rate limits, no X-RateLimit headers, magnet/body bounds missing, tracing not propagated to engine/fsops, metrics unusedIntroduce token-bucket middleware, enforce payload bounds, propagate spans through orchestrator/fsops, export Prometheus counters

 Operational End-to-EndBootstrap skeleton and event bus existTorrent download, fs pipeline, restart resume, throttling, degraded health scenarios unimplementedSequence implementation/testing to satisfy runbook once engine/fsops/API parity are in place